Gnosder/Gaming/Fugue Wrath/Fugue Game/Characters/Grinhilde.md

 ## Abilities

 Mana Efficiency: You gain a multiplier to your maximum MP equal to half your level rounded up.
+Further whenever you rest you may recover 1d6 + Magic mana.
+Enabler.

 Ossified Will: Necromanctic constructs you create and control retain a shard of your knowledge.
 They are considered intelligent constructs instead of brute constructs.
+Enabler.

 Healing Touch: Touch a creature to heal 2d6 stamina, this cannot take a creature above half their maximum stamina (you can spend 3 mana to ignore this restriction).
+Action.

 Bad Touch: Touch a creature to deal 4 Shadow damage to them.
 Ignoring armor.
+Can be augmented like a spell.
+Action.

+Spells: You can learn and cast spells.
+Spells you learn are stored in a grimoire, tome, or necromantic vessel.
+    Prepre: Each day you can prepare a number of spells equal to double your magic.
+Some spells count as more than one when preparing them (these spells are typically versitile and/or custumizable).
+    Cast: You may cast prepared spells by using 2 actions and expending the required amount of mana to do so.
+Rituals may be cast as such and do not need to be prepared, although your grimoire must be at hand.
+Most spells can be augmentd to increase their potency at the cost of more mana.
+Some spells allow augments to their base charatistics or more.

 ## Spells